carloscaguana/test-repo/gitBasics.md

 This command lists the commits in reverse chronilogical order, meaning that the most recent commit will appear at the top.

+To quickly view the latest commit made, you can use the command:

+`git log -1`

 Another useful option is `-p` or `--patch` which shows the difference introduced in each commit.
 `git log --stat`